 How to Apply

-To apply, students should declare an interest in the program during their junior year of undergraduate study by contacting Dr. Ana-Maria Wahl, Program Director.
+To apply, students should declare an interest in the program during their junior year of undergraduate study by contacting Dr. Peter Siavelis, WFU Politics and International Affairs.
 Students must undergo Georgetown’s regular graduate application process; however, applicants will not be required to submit GRE scores.
 If accepted to the M.A. program, Georgetown University will then determine, on an individual basis, the number of undergraduate Wake Forest credits that will count towards the M.A. degree.